syncfusion-content/blazor-docs/blazor/dropdown-list/sorting.md

   Ascending     | The data source is sorting with ascending order.
   Descending      | The data source is sorting with descending order.

-In the below sample demonstration the items in the datasource are shuffled in random order, But we can decide whether the items to be listed in ascending or descending order alphanumerically in the popup.
+In the below sample demonstration the items in the datasource are shuffled in random order, But you can decide whether the items to be listed in ascending or descending order alphanumerically in the popup.

 {% highlight cshtml %}